-Wyatt Johnson, President, is an experienced civil trial lawyer and engages in a transactional practice involving real estate and related business ventures.
-Wyatt’s law firm, Angstman Johnson, is well established in Idaho as a firm emphasizing real property, land development, construction, contract and related matters.
+Wyatt Johnson, President, is an experienced civil trial lawyer whose practice involves real estate and related business ventures.
+Wyatt’s law firm, Angstman Johnson, has a bike/walk friendly office in the heart of downtown Boise.
 He regularly practices before city and county planning and zoning authorities as well as various state administrative agencies.
-Wyatt lectures frequently and has published articles about litigation and real estate related issues.
-He has served as chairman and vice chairman of the Litigation Section of the Idaho State Bar; is a current member of the Supreme Court’s Advisory Committee on the Idaho Rules of Evidence; past president of the Idaho Trial Lawyers Association; and is a member of the Board of Directors for the Arid Club; and the Advisory Committee for the West YMCA.
+Wyatt has also served as chairman and vice chairman of the Litigation Section of the Idaho State Bar; a current member of the Supreme Court’s Advisory Committee on the Idaho Rules of Evidence; past president of the Idaho Trial Lawyers Association; a member of the Board of Directors for the Arid Club; and the Advisory Committee for the West YMCA.
 He has two kids, two dogs and a wife who still tolerates him.

-Michelle Groenevelt, Secretary, is the community development director at the city of McCall.
-She joined the city of McCall in 2005 as the city planner/GIS and has worked to create a progressive planning environment and continues to strive for innovative planning solutions.
+Michelle Groenevelt, Secretary, is the community and economic development director at the city of McCall.
+She joined the city of McCall in 2005 and has worked as a leader to create a progressive planning environment and continues to strive for innovative planning solutions.
 She manages the department responsible for planning, building, grant writing, GIS, and economic development.
 Michelle serves on the board of directors for the Payette Land Trust and on the planning committee for the Mountain and Resort Town Planners Summit.
 Michelle is also a small business owner of Mountain Monkey Business, a retail boutique, located in downtown McCall.
 She has a B.S. in environmental studies from the University of Vermont and a Master of Urban and Regional Planning from Virginia Tech.
-When not in public or committee meetings, Michelle enjoys running, biking, swimming, skiing, and baking sweet treats.

 Melissa Galli, Treasurer, is a residential Realtor and co-owner of Galli + Seidl Real Estate at Keller Williams Realty Boise.
 Melissa received a B.S. in biology/genetics from the University of California, Davis and started her career as a financial consultant for hospitals.
 In 2006, she moved back to her native Idaho to launch her real estate career.
 She specializes in marketing properties and developments that take advantage of Boise’s sense of place—the foothills, river, greenbelt and vibrant downtown core.
 She was on the marketing team for two ISG Grow Smart Award-winning developments: Crescent Rim Condominiums and the Jefferson.
 Melissa is passionate about promoting smart urban development and is an active member of Urban Land Institute.

-Matt Blandford was born and raised in the city of Nome, a small coastal community in western Alaska.
-He moved to Boise after earning a BS in civil engineering from the University of Idaho and an MS in structural engineering from West Virginia University.
-Matt works for Andersen Construction as a project manager.
-His work experience includes both structural design and construction management of a variety of different projects in the state of Idaho, including the Chobani Yogurt factory in Twin Falls and Kleiner Memorial Park in Meridian.
-In addition, Matt has worked on infrastructure projects including in-service bridge rehabilitation and wind farm construction aimed at providing sustainable energy alternatives to rural Alaskan communities.
-Matt is a member of the U.S. Green Building Council and American Society of Civil Engineers, and is a LEED Accredited Professional BD+C. He believes Boise has a rather exclusive opportunity to be a driving force for sustainable development and design of large metropolitan areas.
+Matt Blandford was born and raised in the Nome, Alaska.
+Matt moved to Boise after earning a BS in civil engineering from the University of Idaho and an MS in structural engineering from West Virginia University.
+As project manager with Andersen Construction, his work experience spans both structural design and construction management, including the Chobani Yogurt factory in Twin Falls and Kleiner Memorial Park in Meridian.
+He has worked on infrastructure projects including in-service bridge rehabilitation and wind farm construction.
+Matt is a member of the U.S. Green Building Council and American Society of Civil Engineers, and is a LEED Accredited Professional BD+C.

 Ben Casiano is an assistant vice president in US Bank’s Commercial Real Estate Division specializing in real estate development financing.
 In this role, he works with the Boise area’s largest developers to provide creative financing solutions for development projects.
 Born and raised in Idaho, Ben received a bachelor’s degree in finance from the University of Oregon and will complete a master’s in real estate from Georgetown University in August, 2018.
 He has conducted research on the world’s first LEED Platinum certified building and on assessing life cycle costs for high-performance building systems.